-Black lights come in all shapes and sizes, and are useful in a variety of ways—they can help you spot fake currency, urine stains, interesting rocks, deadly scorpions, or even just some cool fluorescent artwork.
+Black lights come in all shapes and sizes, and they're useful in a variety of ways.
+They can help you spot fake currency, urine stains, interesting rocks, and deadly scorpions, and they can even help you view cool fluorescent artwork.

-Most black lights work using a filter or coating over the bulb that filters out most of the visible light and produces mostly long wave ultraviolet (UVA) light in a dim violet glow (filter-less bulbs will produce a blue color).
+Most black lights work using a filter or coating over the bulb that filters out most of the visible light and produces mostly long-wave ultraviolet (UVA) light.
+Filters that do it create a dim violet glow, while coated bulbs product blue color.
 With a black light, you can see fluorescence, the radiating glow emitted by certain substances when exposed to ultraviolet light.

-This project can be literally be done is seconds if you have all of the materials in front of you.
+The project can be be done in seconds if you have all of the materials in front of you.
 It's that easy.
 And if you don't plan on taking any photos or videos with your device's camera, then feel free to tape over that part also — if you're afraid of getting ink on your camera lens.

-- Place a small piece of tape over the LED flash on the back of your iPhone or Android smartphone (will also work on tablets with built-in flashes), which should be close to your rear camera.
+- Place a small piece of tape over the LED flash on the back of your iPhone or Android smartphone, which should be close to your rear camera.
+(It will also work on tablets with built-in flashes.)

-- Color on top of the tape with blue marker so that it covers the flash.
+- Color on top of the tape with a blue marker so that it covers the flash.

-- Place another piece of tape over top of the flash, and color on top of it with blue marker as well.
+- Place another piece of tape over the flash, on top of the blue tape, and color it with the blue marker as well.

 - You're done!
 Seriously, that's it.

-On a piece of white paper, write/draw anything down with the highlighter, then turn on your device's flashlight feature in a dark room and shine the purple/blue tinted light at it.
+On a piece of white paper, write or draw anything down with the highlighter, then turn on your device's flashlight feature in a dark room and shine the purple/blue-tinted light at it.

-The yellow writing on the paper will come to life thanks to your brand new DIY black light, giving it a prominent look in complete darkness.
+The writing on the paper, in my case, yellow, will come to life thanks to your brand new DIY black light, giving it a prominent look in complete darkness.

 Depending on the type of highlighter you use, your results will vary.
 Below are several examples, each from different highlighters, under my makeshift black light.

-If you want to take photos with the black light on, just make sure that you don't tape over the camera lens (like I did in my video up top) or you'll have a pretty blurry picture.
-Likewise for videos, though you'll also want to keep tape off of your microphone, too.
+If you want to take photos with the black light on, just make sure that you don't tape over the camera lens or lenses (like I did in my video up top), or you'll have a pretty blurry picture.
+Likewise for videos, though, you'll also want to keep tape off of your microphone, too.